Sustainability | Meals on Wheels People

 Accomplishments

-• Resource Center facility built with energy efficiencies in mind including roof design for solar (2002)
+• Central Office facility built with energy efficiencies in mind, including roof design for solar (2002)

 • Central Kitchen equipment upgrades (2016)

-• Refrigerator trucks converted to idle on electric vs diesel (2016)
+• Refrigerator trucks converted to idle on electric versus diesel (2016)

 • Menu planning with Food Waste Management study results in mind (2016)